-I’ve written a bit about privilege here, and I’ve written my own privilege lists, inspired by Peggy McIntosh (blame her!), which have received a lot of hullabaloo on my site.
-There seems to be a bit of a backlash growing, where privileged people (like this super privileged Princeton student) are “denouncing their privilege” and “finally standing up for straight white guys” (HAHAHA).
+I’ve written about privilege here, and I’ve written my own privilege lists, inspired by Peggy McIntosh (blame her!), which have garnered a lot of hullabaloo on my site.
+Now, there seems to be a groundswell of backlash, where privileged people (like this super privileged Princeton student) are “denouncing their privilege” and “finally standing up for straight white guys” (HAHAHA).
 Well, I wrote this (originally a Facebook status) for you, Tal, as well as the rest of us:

 Wasn’t it awesome back before we were seen as white, straight, cisgender, and man?
 “I don’t see race,” you might have said.
 “I’m colorblind.
 I have tons of gay friends.
 I’ve been to gay bars.
 And I wasn’t even freaked out then.
 I got into Yale solely on my own merit,” you kid.